 Ghee Benefits for Skin

 Ghee is not only useful in the kitchen, it is also wonderful for the health and vitality of your skin.
 It has been used for centuries in India due to its deeply moisturizing effects and is known to brighten the complexion, reduce dark circles under the eyes and hydrate even the driest of skin.
 If you have not tried ghee topically, now is the time to try!
-Oiling the body in Ayurveda is called abhyanga.
-Abhyanga is an excellent way to maintain the moisture and suppleness of your skin, even in the dry, cold months of fall and winter, also known as vata season.
+You can use ghee to oil the body and perform an abhyanga.
+Abhyanga is an excellent way to maintain the moisture and suppleness of your skin, especially during the dry, cold months of fall and winter, also known as vata season.

 In India, there is another term for applying oil to the skin, it is called snehana.
 Snehana has a couple translations, one being ‘to anoint oneself with oil’ and another translation is ‘to love oneself’.
 To oil the body is one of the ultimate forms of self-love and self-care.
 When we oil ourselves, or perform abhyanga, we are connecting with our sense of touch and our physical bodies.
 It is a sacred ritual that can help us cultivate confidence, respect and nourishment for ourselves.
 When we have self-love and a strong connection with ourselves, we can then impart these qualities out into our daily interactions with the world.